Over 30 bourbon brands, a dozen bourbon masters and celebrities, and a plethora of workshops, talks, demos, and experiences.

-The Big Bourbon Bar features our incredible lineup of bourbons curated by our experts and you, the fans!
-Whether you’re in the mood for something adventurous or a classic concotion, our expert bartenders will be shaking, stirring, and serving up thousands of bourbon cocktails all weekend long.
-Click here for the list of bourbons available at The Big Bourbon Bar (http://bourbonandbeyond.com/the-basics/bourbon).
-We’ll announce the full cocktail menu in the coming weeks.
-Follow us on social media to be the first to find out!
+The Big Bourbon Bar presented by Courier-Journal features our incredible lineup of bourbons curated by our experts and you, the fans!
+Whether you’re in the mood for something adventurous or a classic concoction, our expert bartenders will be shaking, stirring, and serving up delicious bourbon cocktails all weekend long.

 The Big Easy Boil